Garifuna: 17th century

-William Young's report
+William Young's Report on St. Vincent

-After the arrival of the English to St. Vincent in 1667, English Army officer John Scott wrote a report on the island for the English crown, noting that St. Vincent was populated by Caribs and a small number of Blacks from two Spanish slave ships which had wrecked on its shores.
-Later, in 1795, the British governor of St. Vincent, William Young, noted in another report, addressed to the British Crown, that the island was populated by Black enslaved people from two Spanish slave ships that had sunk near the island of San Vincent in 1635 (although, according to other authors such as Idiáquez, the two slave ships wrecked between 1664 and 1670).
-The slave ships were destined to the West Indies (Bahamas and Antilles).
-According to Young's report, after the wreck, enslaved people from the Igbo ethnic group from what is now Nigeria, escaped and reached the small island of Bequia.
-There, the Caribs enslaved them and brought them to Saint Vincent.
-However, according to Young, the enslaved people were too independent of "spirit", prompting the Caribs to make plans to kill all the African male children.
-When Africans heard about the Caribs' plan, they rebelled and killed all the Caribs they could find, then headed to the mountains, where they settled and lived with other enslaved people who had taken refuge there before them.
-From the mountains, the former enslaved people attacked and killed the Caribs continually, reducing them in number.
+After the arrival of the English to St. Vincent in 1667, English officer John Scott wrote a report for the English Crown noting that St. Vincent was populated by Caribs and a small number of Africans from shipwrecked Spanish vessels.
+Later, in 1795, the British governor of St. Vincent, William Young, noted in his report to the British Crown that the island had populations of Africans who arrived after the wreck of two Spanish slave ships near St. Vincent in 1635.
+These ships were bound for the West Indies (Bahamas and Antilles).

+According to Young's report, the Africans aboard the shipwrecked vessels, largely from the Ibibio ethnic group of modern-day Nigeria, survived the wreck and reached the island, living independently.
+Contrary to some historical accounts, these Africans were never enslaved and were not captured by the Caribs.
+Instead, they formed independent communities that gradually integrated with Indigenous peoples of the island.
+Over time, these Afro-Indigenous communities developed into the Garifuna people, a distinct cultural group with a unique language, traditions, and identity.

 Modern historiography

 Several modern researchers have rejected the theory espoused by Young.
 According to them, most of the enslaved people who arrived in Saint Vincent actually came from other Caribbean islands, and had settled in Saint Vincent in order to escape slavery, therefore Maroons came from plantations on nearby islands.
-Although most of the enslaved people came from Barbados (most of the enslaved people of this island were from present-day Nigeria and Ghana), but they also came from places such as St. Lucia (where enslaved people likely came from what is now Senegal, Nigeria, Angola) and Grenada (where there were many enslaved people from Guinea, Sierra Leone, Nigeria, Angolan, Kongo and Ghana).
-The Barbadians and Saint Lucians arrived on the island before 1735.
+Although most of the enslaved people came from Barbados (most of the enslaved people of this island were from present-day Nigeria and Ghana), but they also came from places such as St. Lucia (where enslaved people likely came from what is now Senegal, Nigeria, Angola) and Grenada (where there were many enslaved people from Guinea, Sierra Leone, Nigeria, Angola, Kongo and Ghana).
+The Bajans and Saint Lucians arrived on the island before 1735.
 Later, after 1775, most of the enslaved people who arrived from other islands were Saint Lucians and Grenadians.
-After arriving on the island, they were taken in by the Caribs, who offered them protection, enslaved them and, eventually mixed with them.
+After arriving on the island, they were taken in by the Caribs, who offered them protection, assisted them and, eventually mixed with them.